SebastianHanfland/RallyGPXMerger/docs/01_introduction_and_goals.md

 ## Quality Goals

 A person without a lot of technical knowledge should be able to easily use the tool.
-No code needs to be installed to use the functionality
+No code needs to be installed to use the functionality.

 ## Stakeholders